trynthink/scout/docs/tutorials.rst

 While executing, "run.py" will print updates to the command window indicating the current activity -- loading data, performing calculations for a particular adoption scenario with or without competition, executing ECM competition, or writing results to an output file.
 This text is principally to assure users that the analysis is proceeding apace.

 Upon completion, the total runtime will be printed to the command window, followed by an open prompt awaiting another command.
 The complete competed and uncompeted ECM data are stored in the "ecm_results.json" file located in the "results" folder.
-While the JSON results file can be reviewed directly, :ref:`Tutorial 4 <tuts-4>` explains how the data can be converted into plots.
+While the JSON results file can be reviewed directly, :ref:`Tutorial 5 <tuts-results>` explains how the data can be converted into plots.

-.. _tuts-4:
+.. _tuts-results:

-Tutorial 4: Viewing and understanding outputs
+Tutorial 5: Viewing and understanding outputs
 ---------------------------------------------

 Generating/updating figures